dBdone/build/terms.md

 **13.2.** If the Customer has suffered harm from a defect, dBdone shall owe damages only if the defect was willfully concealed by dBdone.
-Otherwise, dBdone's liability shall be limited to intentionand gross negligence.
+Otherwise, dBdone's liability shall be limited to intention and gross negligence.

 ## 14. Data Protection and Data Security

-**14.1.** Where necessary, the Customer and dBdone shall enter into anagreement which is subject to commissioned processing and technical organizational measures (TOM) in accordance with the template provided by dBdone.
+**14.1.** Where necessary, the Customer and dBdone shall enter into an agreement which is subject to commissioned processing and technical organizational measures (TOM) in accordance with the template provided by dBdone.